waimea-bsjenner/level-2-programming-assessment/docs/test-plan.md

 ### test data to use

-Ill use a health potion and get it to print the number of health and potions before and after.
+I'll use a health potion and get it to print the number of health and potions before and after.

 ### expected result

 It should check if the player has any health potions available, if so, it should add a random number between 40 and 50 to the players health, and take away one of their potions.
-If the player doesnt have a health potion, it wastes their turn because im evil.
+If the player doesn't have a health potion, it wastes their turn because im evil.

 ---